Setting Up Your Trading Computer – Video Card Ports Explained

 DVI

 DVI is the most common type of video card output port of the past 20 years.
 There seems to be a push in the computer industry to slowly fade this one out, but this could take a very long time, especially on monitors.
 Most monitors manufactured in the past decade or more have a DVI input port, so because of this most video cards still have at least one DVI port.
 DVI & other digital input types we’ll describe below are interchangeable with each other via adapters, so if your computer has DVI ports and your monitors only have HDMI it isn’t a problem because they can be converted with an adapter or cable with DIV on one end and HDMI on the other end.
-DVI port outputs on the back of your computer look like the picture below.

 HDMI

 HDMI is another digital port type similar to DVI in signal, in fact the same digital signal is sent so they can be converted back and forth easily with adapter.
 HDMI is common on most consumer electronic devices such as Blu-ray players, video game consoles and TVs.
 HDMI ports are found on the back of most video cards that we use in our trading computers, this input port type is also very common on most monitors.
-The monitors we sell with our trading computer blundles have a DVI port and an HDMI port, either one can be used.
+The monitors we sell with our trading computer bundles have a DVI port and an HDMI port, either one can be used.
 Some of our video cards have a smaller version of HDMI called mini-HDMI.
 Don’t worry, we send with an adapter for each mini-HDMI port that convers it to standard size HDMI.
 Then you can just use a standard HDMI cable (that comes with the monitors) to connect you computer to your monitor(s).
 HDMI port on the back of your computer look like the picture below (notice the two angled notch’s in the corners, that’s an easy way to identify a standard size HDMI port).

 DisplayPort

-Yep, that’s not a typo – the word DisplayPort is spelled out as one word (no spaces).
 It’s the newest input type of these 4 listed, it’s a digital port just like DVI and HDMI.
 The mid-range gaming cards up to the high-end cards will have one or more DisplayPort output connections.
 Unfortunately, most monitors still don’t come with DisplayPort inputs, but with adapters DisplayPort can be converted to DVI or HDMI easily.
 DisplayPorts on the back of your computer look like the picture below (notice the angled notch in the corner, that’s an easy way to identify a DisplayPort).

 Integrated Video vs Dedicated Video